yliu1268/cast-workflows/targetTR/launch_aou/analyses.md

 # Outputs

-Outputs of each job are being copied to:
+You should copy outputs of each job (.vcf.gz and .vcf.gz.tbi) to:
 ```
 ${WORKSPACE_BUCKET}/ukb_finemapped_hg38/
 ```